opendocsg/slw-judgments-backfill/2018_SGHC_239/report.md

 238    The defendants submitted that this amount could only be recovered by the plaintiffs as part of their costs of the action.
 The defendants referred me to _Bolton v Mahadeva_ [1972] 1 WLR 1009 at 1014H for the proposition that fees for an expert’s report obtained with a view to being used in evidence if proceedings become necessary, would be recoverable only under an order for costs.

-239    The plaintiffs argued that investigation expenses are recoverable as a pecuniary loss in the tort of conspiracy: _Li Siu Lun v Looi Kok Poh and another_ [2015] 4 SLR 667 (“ _Li Siu Lun_ ”) at [57]–[59].
+239    The plaintiffs argued that investigation expenses are recoverable as a pecuniary loss in the tort of conspiracy: _Li Siu Lun v Looi Kok Poh and another_ <span class="citation">[2015] 4 SLR 667</span> (“ _Li Siu Lun_ ”) at [57]–[59].
 However, as I have dismissed the plaintiffs’ claim for conspiracy, _Li Siu Lun_ does not help them.

 240    The plaintiffs’ claim for the sum of $445,641.70 is therefore dismissed.
 However, the plaintiffs are entitled to recover this sum under an order for costs.
 In many cases, it probably will not make a difference whether investigation expenses are recovered as damages or under a costs order.